The spooky story of the ghost at Christie Mansion in Toronto

 It is also appears that Gothic Victorian architecture is by default associated with ghosts.

 But there are always exceptions.
-Prior to the tour, I had't been aware of the legend of Robert Christie's mistress, but the tale of her fate remained on my mind for some time after Halloween.
+Prior to the tour, I hadn't been aware of the legend of Robert Christie's mistress, but the tale of her fate remained on my mind for some time.